breatheco-de/main-documentation/README.md

 This repository intends to describe how the entire BreatheCode repositories are distributed and you can contribute to them.

 1. API
-  - Platform API: The API for the LMS, it manages students, courses, etc.
+  - [Platform API](https://api.breatheco.de): The API for the LMS, it manages students, courses, etc.
-  - Assets API: Amazing resources for sudents (infographics, lessons, cheach-sheets, mock api's, etc).
+  - [Assets API](https://assets.breatheco.de): Amazing resources for students (infographics, lessons, cheach-sheets, mock api's, etc).
 2. Tools:
-  - C9 Plugin: Enhance c9 with automatic breathecode integrations.
+  - [C9 Plugin](https://github.com/breatheco-de/c9-plugin): Enhance c9 with automatic breathecode integrations.
   - BreatheCode CLI: A small CLI to connect to breathecode thru the command line.
 3. Libraries: Very focused libraries to resolve recurrin issues during developments.
   - React Session: Allows persisten sessions in react, compatibel with react router.